awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 ### Block device mapping entries<a name="parts-of-a-block-device-mapping"></a>

 When you create a block device mapping, you specify the following information for each block device that you need to attach to the instance:
 + The device name used within Amazon EC2\.
 The block device driver for the instance assigns the actual volume name when mounting the volume\.
 The name assigned can be different from the name that Amazon EC2 recommends\.
-For more information, see [Name devices on Linux instances](device_naming.md)\.
+For more information, see [Device names on Linux instances](device_naming.md)\.

 For Instance store volumes, you also specify the following information:
 + The virtual device: `ephemeral[0-23]`\.
 Note that the number and size of available instance store volumes for your instance varies by instance type\.